 "I do believe that he takes too much pride in the brevity of his work" - Mr. Talbot, my geography teacher at age 14

-For those who don't know, Rheolism is a one-line BBC BASIC V Tetris game.
-It was written by David Moore and Martin Hollis, after Martin bet David he couldn't do it.
+Rheolism is a one-line BBC BASIC V Tetris game.
+It was written by David Moore and Martin Hollis (with assistance from me), after Martin bet David he couldn't do it.

 Extra Rheolism is my enhanced version, which fixes two bugs in the original, and implements the following additional features: